LGBTQ rights in Florida: Gay and trans panic defense

 The gay and trans panic defense remains legal in Florida.
 In March 2021, a bill to repeal it passed the Criminal Justice committee in the Senate by a vote of 6–2.
 The bill died in the Judiciary committee.
 The gay panic defense is a legal strategy in which defendants accused of violent offenses claim that unwanted same-sex sexual advances provoked them into reacting by way of self-defense.

 Conversion therapy

-On September 3, 2015, State Representative David Richardson filed a bill to ban the use of conversion therapy on LGBT minors.
+On September 3, 2015, State Representative David Richardson filed a bill to ban the use of conversion therapy on LGBTQ minors.
 The bill was introduced to the Florida Legislature on January 12, 2016.
 However, it died in a House subcommittee on March 11, 2016.
 A similar bill died in 2017.
 Since July 2016, the Florida Department of Children and Families has prohibited facility staff from attempting to change or discourage a child's sexual orientation, gender identity or gender expression.
 According to an Orlando Political Observer-Gravis Marketing poll conducted in April 2017, 71% of Floridians supported banning conversion therapy for minors, 11% were against banning it and 18% were uncertain.